Progressive Psychiatric Services, PLLC

 Lisa Weldon, PMH-NP

 I am a board-certified Psychiatric Nurse Practitioner offering medication management for patients suffering from serious mental illness who seek a truly collaborative relationship with their provider.
-My experience includes working with persons suffering from Major Depression, Schizophrenia, Schizoaffective Disorder, Bipolar Disorder, Borderline Personality Disorder, PTSD, OCD, Binge Eating Disorder, and body focused repetitive behaviors, including picking at skin and pulling hair.
+My experience includes working with persons suffering from Major Depression, Schizophrenia, Schizoaffective Disorder, Bipolar Disorder, Borderline Personality Disorder, PTSD, OCD, Binge Eating Disorder.
 I also specialize in helping people very slowly taper off benzodiazepines.

 Often, we work together to reduce excess medication.
 Psychiatric medication management is quite personal; I rely on open communication from the patient in order to achieve best results.
 Patients have told me that they feel safe, that they feel heard, that they feel understood.